nmarda/blast-binder/tutorial_blast.md

 # Get Setup for Cloud Computing
 Cloud computing uses on-demand, scalable, and elastic computational resources for more powerful and efficient processes.
 Here, we provide instructions for getting setup with a leading cloud service, [Google Cloud Platform](https://cloud.google.com/).
 This process will require a Google account, which you can create [here](https://accounts.google.com).
 It will also require billing information, but GCP currently offers a $300 credit for first-time users.

-In a new window, use your Google account to sign into https://console.cloud.google.com/.
+In a new window, use your Google account to sign into [Google Cloud Platform's Console](https://console.cloud.google.com/).

-Click the **Activate Cloud Shell** button at the top right corner of the Google Cloud Platform Console.
+Click the "Activate Cloud Shell" button at the top right corner of the Google Cloud Platform Console.
 ![Activate-Cloud-Shell](images/activate-cloud-shell.png)

 You now will see your Cloud Shell session window: